FREE SHIPPING U.S. >= $10 FREE SHIPPING ON ALL U.S. ORDERS OF $10 OR MORE

 The south pole and north pole of a magnet are the two ends of a magnet that have opposite magnetic fields.
 The north pole of a magnet is attracted to the south pole of another magnet, while the south pole of a magnet is attracted to the north pole of another magnet.

-The north and south poles of a magnet are also characterized by the direction of the magnetic field lines.
+The magnetic field lines' direction also characterizes a magnet's north and south poles.
 The magnetic field lines of a magnet always flow from the north pole to the south pole.
-This means that the north pole of a magnet is surrounded by magnetic field lines that flow outward from the pole, while the south pole of a magnet is surrounded by magnetic field lines that flow inward towards the pole.
+This means that the magnet's north pole is surrounded by magnetic field lines that flow outward from the pole, while the magnet's south pole is surrounded by magnetic field lines that flow inward towards the pole.

 The north and south poles of a magnet are usually of equal strength, meaning that they produce magnetic fields of equal intensity and have the same ability to attract or repel other magnets and ferromagnetic materials.